joshherkness/AR-Top/docker.md

 Go to [localhost](http://localhost) in your browser.

 ## Wrapping up

+* NOTE: For the mongo container to be accessible to our python containers we need to change  `MONGODB_HOST` inside [config.py](server/config.py) from `localhost` to `mongo` to match the containers Hostname.
+For the dev environment simply revert back to `localhost` and the `dev.sh` script will work as expected.

 * Should you ever make a change to one of the images you will need to rebuild it for Docker Compose to recognize those changes.